Timor Gap Treaty

-Geography and Historical Context of the Treaty
+Geographical and historical context of the treaty

-The Timor Gap refers to the 60,000 square kilometre “coffin-shaped” area between Australia and East Timor.
+The Timor Gap refers to the 60,000 square kilometre "coffin-shaped" area between Australia and East Timor.
 The area contains several oil and gas reserves.
 The exact value of the resources contained in the Timor Gap is unknown, but three of the largest reserves, Elang-Kakatua, Bayu-Undan and Sunrise-Troubadour are estimated to hold US$17 billion worth of oil.

 The Timor Gap does not refer to any geographical landmark but is instead the area of continental shelf that was subject to negotiations between Indonesia, Australia and Portugal in the early 1970s.
 In 1971-2 Indonesia and Australia delimited their seabed boundaries in the Timor Sea.
 Australia attempted to negotiate with Portuguese Timor to come to a similar boundary agreement, but these negotiations remained inconclusive when Portugal withdrew from East Timor in 1975.
 As a result, there was a break in the Australia-Indonesia boundary in the area surrounding East Timor.
 This break is known as the Timor Gap.

 On 7 December 1975, Indonesian forces invaded and annexed East Timor as its twenty-seventh province.
 This was nine days after East Timor had declared its independence following Portugal withdrawing from the country.
 The UN did not recognise Indonesia as the ruling force of East Timor and asserted Portugal as the administering authority of the nation.
 Australia initially refused to acknowledge Indonesian control of East Timor.
 However, in 1979 it gave de jure recognition of Indonesian occupation of the country, and began negotiations with Indonesia in relation to closing the Timor Gap.

 Controversy surrounding Australia's involvement in the Indonesian invasion in East Timor

 The extent to which Australia knowingly allowed or encouraged Indonesia to invade East Timor has long attracted international debate.
 Australia was the only western nation to recognise Indonesian rule.
 It has been contended by commentators such as Noam Chomsky, that Australia was motivated to support Indonesia due to the prospect of an eventual Timor Gap Treaty, which would have significant financial and resource benefits, and enhance the nation's relationship with Indonesia and its foothold in Asia.

 Gareth Evans responded to these criticisms by asserting that Australia did not support the Indonesian invasion of East Timor, but had no power to stop Indonesia's invasion.
-He stated that there was “nothing morally offensive” about Australia's recognition of Indonesian sovereignty in East Timor as it never denied the right of self-determination of the East Timorese population.
-He also argued that East Timor “was never disadvantaged by the Timor Gap Treaty”, as it was always intended that East Timor would replace Indonesia in the Treaty if they emerged as an independent nation.
+He stated that there was "nothing morally offensive" about Australia's recognition of Indonesian sovereignty in East Timor as it never denied the right of self-determination of the East Timorese population.
+He also argued that East Timor "was never disadvantaged by the Timor Gap Treaty", as it was always intended that East Timor would replace Indonesia in the Treaty if they emerged as an independent nation.